diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/xtb.md

 For production calculations, especially on larger systems, it is recommended to set the OpenMP environment variables explicitly so that the number of threads used by xTB is controlled and reproducible.
 For faster calculation, you can increase the number of threads with `OMP_NUM_THREADS=X,1` up to the number of CPU cores available.
 (You can display it by using `nproc`)

-Still, the memory per thread (i. e. `OMP_STACKSIZE`) time the number of threads, should not exceed the available memory on the system.
+Still, the memory per thread (i. e. `OMP_STACKSIZE`) times the number of threads, should not exceed the available memory on the system.
 So if you need to compute on bigger atomic system, you should increase `OMP_STACKSIZE` while decreasing `OMP_NUM_THREADS` to keep optimal performances.

 **Remark**

-> xTB can't be launched with `mpirun` wich mean it can only run on a single-node.
+> xTB can't be launched with `mpirun` which means it can only run on a single node.

 ## Display help